Welcome to the Centre of Excellence in Biosecurity Risk Analysis (CEBRA) website.

-We collaborate extensively with end users in both the Australian Government’s Department of Agriculture and Water Resources (the department) and the New Zealand Government’s Ministry for Primary Industry (the ministry) to improve adoption of methods and to increase the impact of research outputs.
+We collaborate extensively with end users in both the Australian Government’s Department of Agriculture, Water and the Environment (the department) and the New Zealand Government’s Ministry for Primary Industry (the ministry) to improve adoption of methods and to increase the impact of research outputs.
 In most of our projects, scientists from the department and ministry contribute in the research and analysis, which enhances research outcomes and improves uptake.

 We engage widely on risk thinking both domestically and internationally, with our government, and with businesses and other research groups and our international partners.
 Our success is built on these sustained relationships.